 If you ever get sick of the Old Town, then just know: Tallinn is more than medieval wonder.

 A prime example, you ask?

-The quaint neighborhood of Kalamaja, much beloved by hipsters, which is known for its quiet streets, colorful wooden buildings and increasingly its young, creative energy.
-This is part of Tallinn where you will get an authentic feel of the locals’ lifestyle – and promptly decide you want to move here!
+The quaint neighborhood of Kalamaja, much beloved by hipsters, is known for its quiet streets, colorful wooden buildings, and increasingly its youthful, creative energy.
+This is part of Tallinn, where you will get an authentic feel of the locals’ lifestyle – and promptly decide you want to move here!